-What if you only have one day to tour Venice?
+What if you only have one day in Venice?
 Which sights should you give priority to?
 We give you a full one day itinerary for Venice.
 And if you have more time in Venice, we give you some other ideas at the end of the post.

 Venice has so many sights worth visiting there is no end to the choices.
 If you only have one day and you are cramming in as much as possible and it is summer, take water, hat and sunscreen.
 Be aware Venice is also more expensive than other parts of Italy.

 The trip begins and ends at the Venezia San Lucia Train Station.
 This is where most visitors staying outside of Venice (which is cheaper) arrive and depart Venice.
 It’s also a great way to explore Venice in one day too.
 Padua or Treviso are close options for accommodation and access via train.

 On arrival into Venice, buy a day pass for the vaporetto .
 You will see the ticket office on your left as you exit the station.
 They are expensive but if you intend to make 3 trips or more by vaporetto (canal ferry) you will save money over the course of the day.
 If you follow this one day itinerary, you will make more than 3 trips!
 Make sure you pick up a transport map from the same ticket office.
 You can also obtain a map of Venice at the ticket office it will come in handy as Venice is a bit of a maze!
 So with transport sorted, we are off for the perfect day in Venice.